-Dr. Wenninger has over 30 years of experience in research and development, financial, business, and operating management in the pharmaceutical industry.
-He joined Bayer Pharma in 1968, where he held executive management positions in Germany, the United States and Europe within the life science business of Bayer AG.
-From 1994 to 2000, Dr. Wenninger served as a member of the management board of Bayer AG.
-Following his retirement at Bayer, Dr. Wenninger has been involved in the strategic positioning and development of several companies and organizations.
-He currently serves on the advisory group for the board of Novo A/S, DK.
-He has been a member of the executive committee of the German Cardiac Research Foundation, the executive committee of the Robert-Koch-Foundation, and until recently was a long-time member of the board of trustees of the German Cancer Research Center.
-Dr. Wenninger graduated from the Ludwig-Maximilians-University Munich in veterinary medicine with a Ph.D. and with a degree in economics as "Diplom-Kaufmann".
+Walter Wenninger has over 30 years of experience in the international pharmaceutical industry.
+He joined Bayer Pharma in 1968, where he held executive management positions in Germany, the United States and Europe.
+From 1994 to 2000, Wenninger served as a member of the management board of Bayer AG, Chairman of the Board of Bayer Corp., USA and Bayer Japan.
+Following his retirement at Bayer, Wenninger has been involved in the development of several companies and organizations, e.g. Evotec AG, Hamburg and Recordati, Milano and he is a member of the advisory group at Novo A/S, DK.
+He has been a member of the executive committee of the German Cardiac Research Foundation, the executive committee of the Robert-Koch-Foundation and a member of the board of trustees of the German Cancer Research Center.
+Walter Wenninger graduated from the Ludwig-Maximilians-University Munich in veterinary medicine with a Ph.D. and with a degree in economics as Diplom-Kaufmann.